CKIK-SChool-Projects/Formula1/README.md

 - Dávid Sós - Development, Design

 ## In the last commit..
 (Author - Kulás Dominik)
-- Cleaned the code
+- Added the win system based on David's system.
-- Cleaned the comments + added more
-- Fixed some annoying bugs

 ## TODO - By Priority

-- Manage if one of the player is touching the red line after the 3rd round then make the player win etc...
+- Everything is good :OOO